 When the storm comes, you want to get out fast.

-What better way to escape the impending doom that comes raining down from the sky than with the best bug-out vehicle in town!
+What better way to escape the impending doom that comes raining down from the sky than with the best SUV for floods in town!
 What’s your flavor?

 Want to be able to surf right through even the highest of waters?

 Then you’ll probably need a submarine car.
 Like The Submarine Sports Car - Hammacher Schlemmer.
 Costing a mere $2.5 million.